 What does being a nursing leader mean to you, and what are you most proud of?

 It would be NurseCon at Sea, the nursing conference I have on a cruise ship.
-Seeing the nurses have their best life and feel so safe and just let loose to have nursing students who are 20 dancing on the dance floor in crazy costumes with a 70-year-old retired nurse.
+Seeing the nurses have their best lives and feel so safe and just let loose, to having nursing students who are 20 dancing on the dance floor in crazy costumes with a 70-year-old retired nurse.
 That’s what makes NurseCon at Sea so special.
 And that’s what makes me the most proud.

 What is it like to watch NurseCon at Sea grow to become one of the largest nursing conferences?

 It’s cool to see that community grow and thrive.
 I provide the ship.
-We have education, but the participants make NurseCon at Sea feel and vibe that it is.
+We have education, but the participants make NurseCon at Sea the feel and vibe that it is.

 What is the most significant challenge facing nursing today?